Timothy Woods

 coffee and tea

-When on a carnivore diet to lose weight, it is okay to drink some coffee and tea during the day, but keep in mind that high caffeine intake will dehydrate you while on the all-meat diet.
+When on a carnivore diet to lose weight, it is okay to drink some coffee and tea during the day but keep in mind that high caffeine intake will dehydrate you while on the all-meat diet.

 So for every cup you drink, you will want to add some extra liquid as well.

-What we would also suggest is trying out a hot cup of bone broth instead to power you through your day while on diet.
+What we would also suggest is trying out a hot cup of bone broth instead to power you through your day while on a diet.

 This has more micronutrients than plant foods.